 Advertising Costs-The Company participates in various advertising and marketing programs, including collaborative arrangements with certain clients.
 The cost of advertising and marketing programs is expensed in the period incurred.
-The Company has recognized advertising expenses of \$166.1 million, \$129.0 million, and \$115.5 million for the years ended 2012, 2011 and 2010, respectively.
+The Company has recognized advertising expenses, including advertising on behalf of its clients, of \$206.6 million, \$166.1 million and \$129.0 million for the years ended December 31, 2013, 2012 and 2011, respectively.